zodb/perfmetrics/README.rst

 A decorator with options.
 ``stat`` is the name of the metric to send; set it to None to use the name of the function or method.
-``sample_rate`` lets you reduce the number of packets sent to statsd by selecting a random sample; for example, set it to 0.1 to send one tenth of the packets.
+``sample_rate`` lets you reduce the number of packets sent to Statsd by selecting a random sample; for example, set it to 0.1 to send one tenth of the packets.
 If the ``method`` parameter is true, the default metric name is based on the method's class name rather than the module name.
-Setting ``count`` to False disables the counter statistics sent to statsd.
+Setting ``count`` to False disables the counter statistics sent to Statsd.
-Setting ``timing`` to False disables the timing statistics sent to statsd.
+Setting ``timing`` to False disables the timing statistics sent to Statsd.

 If you need to decorate a frequently called function or method, minimize the decorator's overhead using options of the ``Metric``